ElliotGarbus/KivyCythonWinSample/inno-pyinstaller/readme.md

-Contains pyinstaller files and inno setup files for creating the exe(s) and installers.
+This directory contains pyinstaller files and inno setup files for creating the exe(s) and installers.